What happens when a camshaft sensor goes bad? (7 Symptoms With Fixes)

 The best way to diagnose a faulty camshaft sensor is to run a diagnostic to check for engine error codes.
 Error code P0340 means that there is something wrong with the camshaft position sensor or the camshaft sensor circuit.

-When it comes to the performance of the engine, here are the most common symptoms of a bad camshaft position sensor.
+Here are the most common symptoms of a bad camshaft position sensor:

 1. Check Engine Light on the dashboard